-This specific course focuses on the implementation of new program directions at the intermediate level (formerly grades 4-10), arising from the Sullivan Royal Commission in British Columbia.
+This specific course focuses on the implementation of new directions in primary education arising from the Sullivan Royal Commission in British Columbia.
 The purposes of the course are to help practising teachers and administrators:

 - a.
 Understand the base of theory and research in curriculum, child development, language learning and other fields on which the recommendations of the Royal Commission are based; - b.
-Examine the beliefs, values and intentions reflected in the Commission's recommendations, the Year 2000 document, and the draft Intermediate Program; - c.
-Explore the practical implications of new program and curriculum directions by becoming familiar with a variety of instructional and evaluation strategies appropriate for intermediate students; - d.
-Clarify personal beliefs about the teacher's role in the intermediate program; - e.
+Examine the beliefs, values and intentions reflected in the Commission's recommendations; - c.
+Explore the practical implications of new program and curriculum directions by becoming familiar with a variety of instructional and evaluation strategies that support a developmental approach to learning and teaching; - d.
+Clarify personal beliefs about the teacher's role in a program that assumes a developmental approach; - e.
 Be able to articulate a rationale for using a developmental approach in the classroom, supported with examples from current educational literature and classroom practices in such areas as whole language, cooperative learning and teaching for thinking.